 Brisbane River Cruise to Lone Pine Koala Sanctuary with Mirimar Cruises

-During this great day out from the Queensland capital you’ll cruise along the mighty Brisbane River to Lone Pine Koala Sanctuary to meet Australia’s most famous native animal.
-Your cruise includes entry to the renowned wildlife park, and you’ll even have the once-in-a-lifetime opportunity to hold a koala (additional cost applies).
-In the afternoon, you’ll enjoy a return cruise to the Brisbane CBD.
+Cruise along the mighty Brisbane River from the CBD to Lone Pine Koala Sanctuary to meet Australia’s most famous native animal.
+The renowned wildlife park is also home to kangaroos, wallabies, emus and many other Australian wildlife species.
+In the afternoon, enjoy a relaxed cruise back to Brisbane.
 Duration: 5 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.